githubtraining/exercise-scheduled-events/README.md

 ## Instructions

-In the codebase for this repo, you'll find 3 workflows which we describe below with their intended purpose.
+In the `.github/workflows` folder of this repo, you'll find 3 workflows which we describe below with their intended purpose.
 Each workflow is complete **except for** the `on:` key.

-- `stale-daily.yaml`: checks for stale issues daily at midnight and closes them
+- `stale-daily.yml`: checks for stale issues daily at midnight and closes them
-- `stale-weekly.yaml`: checks for stale issues every Monday and closes them
+- `stale-weekly.yml`: checks for stale issues every Monday and closes them
-- `stale-monthly.yaml`: checks for stale issues on the first of every month and closes them
+- `stale-monthly.yml`: checks for stale issues on the first of every month and closes them

 Please complete the instructions below:
 1. Create your own copy of this repository by using the [Use this template](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template#creating-a-repository-from-a-template) button.
 2. In your newly created repository, create a new branch.
 3. On your new branch, edit the `on` key of each `stale` workflow so that:
-    - `stale-daily.yaml` contains a trigger to run daily at midnight
+    - `stale-daily.yml` contains a trigger to run daily at midnight
-    - `stale-weekly.yaml` contains a trigger to run every Monday
+    - `stale-weekly.yml` contains a trigger to run every Monday
-    - `stale-monthly.yaml` contains a trigger to run on the first of every month
+    - `stale-monthly.yml` contains a trigger to run on the first of every month

 ## Seeing your result